Turtlington/Group-Project-Business-plan/Financial.md

 -	Show how the money will be used

-We would need around £30,000 of a loan, also we would like to get around £5,000 overdraft for a safety net, during the first few months.
+We would need around £30,000 of a loan or from funding through many different areas, also we would like to get around £5,000 overdraft for a safety net, during the first few months.
 The loan will be used to hire two developers to help us prefect the features on Roler, and to finish of the rest of the features that are still in the Beta stage of development.
 The money will also be used to pay for advertisements, through out the social networks and other websites of similar genre.

 equipment, operational costs...